lerrandz/samx/README.md

 SAMX defines key concepts to achieve this, and they are the following:

 #### Model:
-This is where you model the entities your app is expecting is expecting.
+This is where you model the entities your app is dealing with.
 The model is defined by a schema that describes the properties and the types of your entity.
 Also, the model is responsible for handling all data operations related to the entity it represents, i.e: validation, entity-specific business logic and so on.

 Example: